 You will be asked to complete paperwork expressing your wishes for arrangements for your baby before leaving the hospital; however, you may mark undecided if you need more time to consider arrangements.
-There is an option to call the Children's and Women's Bereavement Program-Office of Decedent Affairs (ODA) at 734-615-3122 within 2 weeks of your discharge from the hospital to share your decision or you can have the funeral home contact the hospital directly.
+There is an option to call the Children's and Women's Bereavement Program-Office of Decedent Affairs (ODA) at 734-615-3122 within 2 weeks of your discharge from the hospital to share your decision, or you can have the funeral home contact the hospital directly.
+If our staff does not hear from you within the 2-week period, arrangements will be made on your behalf as per Michigan Medicine protocol and remains will not be able to be returned to you.

-May I donate my infant or their organs for research to help other families?
+May I donate my baby or their organs for research to help other families?